Frosé Recipe | Strawberry Rosé Cocktail

 Thanks Linda, and it gives it a boost in the color department 🙂

 Strawberries and wine are the best friends!
-Love your photo too!????
+Love this so much.

 Thank you Helena, and yes, best friends indeed!

-That looks like such a delicious cocktail, Elaine!
+That was such a delicious cocktail, Elaine!
 And the photos!!!!
 It looks like I can stretch out my hand and have one of those pop right out screen!
 Gorgeous!

 Hehe!
 Thanks Beth!!